kvakvs/gluonvm1/README.md

 `CMakeLists.txt` work with QtCreator as IDE not to mention cmake supporting host of other IDEs.

+# TODO

+* Processes (simple scheduling is done just not connected to the whole thing yet)
+* Messages
+* Make proper heap and stack
+* Simple GC
+* Binaries
+* Floats maybe?

 ## apps/asm, apps/emuemu and apps/prototype

 Few apps which are currently out of use, but were created to help me learn BEAM universe: